 Our globally diverse team is committed to providing a stable online platform where everyone has a voice.
 As part of our commitment to provide a secure, stable space to empower people’s voices, your privacy is important to us.
+Likewise, we strive to respect your human rights and fundamental freedoms.

 This Privacy Notice outlines what information Public Interest Registry (PIR) collects through your interactions with our products and services, how we use that information, and how we work to protect your privacy and personal data.